 Meeting time: Fourth Wednesday of the month from 11 to 2

-Aly Waibel, PhD is the Executive Director of Opportunity Knocks.
+Aly Waibel is the Executive Director of Opportunity Knocks.
 She works closely with the Board of Directors to oversee the strategic planning and operations of Opportunity Knocks.
 Aly recieved her PhD from the department of Teaching, Learning and Sociocultural Studies at the University of Arizona College of Education.
-She has over ten years of experience teaching adults in a variety of businesses and community settings.
-Aly specializes in professional development, lifelong learning and community development.
-Since 2013, as a Certified Facilitator of the Stanford Compassion Cultivation Training (CCT) program, Aly has facilitated classes in Tucson, AZ, Portland, OR and Bend, OR.
+She is the owner of Compassion Education.

 Susan Rotella is the Executive Director of the Council on Aging of Central Oregon.
 Prior to moving to Bend from the Bay Area in 2012, she had a diverse career in executive management roles in the wireless, Internet services, senior living and healthcare industries.
 She earned her MBA from the University of Michigan with an emphasis in Corporate Strategy and Marketing; and her CPA license in the State of New York.
 Susan was the President of the Board of Directors of the Council on Aging prior to assuming the Executive Director role.
 In addition to advocating for seniors, Susan is passionate about finding forever homes for shelter animals, especially those she works with at Three Rivers Humane Society in Madras.